Hand Numbness but Not Sure Where the Problem Is?

-Hand Numbness — The cause varies depending on compression location.
+Hand Numbness — The cause varies depending on where the nerve is compressed.

 Hand numbness can originate from the neck, shoulder, elbow, or wrist.
-Different nerves are compressed depending on which area is numb, and treatment approaches differ accordingly.
+Different fingers indicate different compressed nerves, requiring different treatment approaches.

 - Various causes of hand numbness (neck, shoulder, elbow, wrist)

-- Identifying the cause by which fingers are numb
+- Estimating the cause from which fingers are numb

 - Treatment approach for each cause

-Looking at which fingers are numb can help estimate where nerve compression is occurring.
+The numb fingers can help estimate where the nerve is being compressed.

 - Wrist: Carpal tunnel syndrome